Sore Muscles – What Really Helps? The Gentle Solution for 2025

 Eccentric muscle work (muscle lengthens under tension) causes about 50% more muscle soreness than concentric work (muscle shortens).

-The characteristic delayed onset pain occurs because muscle fibers themselves lack pain receptors.
-Only when the inflammatory reaction sets in and swelling imposes pain receptors on the surrounding tissue do we feel muscle soreness.
+The characteristic delayed pain occurs because muscle fibers themselves do not have pain receptors.
+Only when the inflammatory reaction sets in and swelling burdens the surrounding tissue with pain receptors do we feel the muscle soreness.
 This process takes 12 to 48 hours.

 - Walking downhill or eccentric exercises